 MINI DOG BISCUITS

-Your dog ONLY has 1600 taste buds, but they have specialist MEAT & WATER ones!
+Do dogs have taste buds?
+Yes!
+Dog ONLY has 1600 taste buds, but they have specialist MEAT & WATER!

 The reason we have not delved into this a great deal is that dogs are evolved to eat meat.
 Therefore their smell and taste is prime to detect and enjoy meat.
 We don't have to worry about disguising or adding anything to our meat products to get your dog onside.
 But now science for dog's taste also backs up our long held philosophy and theory with science.